HOW TO PLANT

 The best way to achieve the ideal soil for raspberries is to dig in lots of well composted organic matter prior to planting them.
 This will help the soil retain moisture and at the same time improve drainage so the roots won’t be standing in cold stagnant water.

 An even better way to achieve the best soil conditions for your raspberries is to plant them in some form of raised bed.
-This need not necessarily be a formally enclosed raised bed (although that will do fine), simply drawing up the surrounding soil and added organic matter to form a mound higher than the surrounding soil level will do the same job.
+This need not necessarily be a formally enclosed raised bed (although that will do fine), simply drawing up the surrounding soil and added organic matter to form a mound higher (5cm or so) than the surrounding soil level will do the same job.
 Regular annual mulching will be enough to keep the mounded soil in place.

 WHICH RASPBERRY CANES TO BUY